Fixed and Variable Expenses in Business Budgets

 Examples of variable expenses include:

-Good question.
-If you have hired a full-time employee who has the expectation of a full-time job, you have probably created a fixed expense.
-Better to hire independent contractors or freelancers while you are starting out, to avoid having the fixed expense of an employee.
+If you have hired a full-time employee who has the expectation of a full-time job, you have probably created a fixed expense, at least in the short term.
+It's better to hire independent contractors or freelancers while you are starting out, to avoid having the fixed expense of an employee.

 The Most Important Thing to Remember about Fixed and Variable Expenses